4 Questions to Ask A Burn Treatment Specialist

 Your urgent care physician may recommend an evaluation by a skin specialist (dermatologist), burn specialist, surgeon, or other specialists.
 For other burns, you may need to make an appointment with your GP.

 A burn injury is one of the most common injuries that Americans deal with each year.
 If you have a burn injury, visit our location today for medical treatment.
 For more information, contact us or schedule an appointment online.
-We serve patients from Portland OR, PDX, Happy Valley OR, Tigard OR, Milwaukie OR, Cedar Hills OR, Cedar Mill OR, Lake Oswego OR, Oak Grove OR, Vancouver WA, Aloha OR, Minnehaha WA, Gladstone OR, Tualatin OR, West Linn OR, Fairview OR, Oregon City OR.
+We look forward to serving you.
+We serve patients from 82nd Avenue Tibbetts St Portland, Milwaukie OR, Oak Grove OR, Mall 205 Washington St Portland, Fairview OR, Happy Valley OR, Division St Portland, Gladstone OR, Cedar Mill OR, Tibbetts Street Portland OR, West Linn OR, Aloha OR, Tigard OR, Lake Oswego OR, Tualatin OR, Oregon City OR.